super-lou/EXstat/README.md

 If we’re connected through work, why not reach out via email to see if we can collaborate more closely on this repo by adding you as a collaborator !

-See [.github/CONTRIBUTING.md](.github/CONTRIBUTING.md) file for more info about contribution help and guidline.
+Refer to the [CONTRIBUTING file](.github/CONTRIBUTING.md) for contribution guidelines and help.

 ## Code of Conduct